nivram913/ONVIF-Fuzzer/README.md

 ### Default parameters value in template files

 You must specify default parameters value to use in template files by replacing the '?' by its value.
+A tool will be released soon to use ONVIF Device Test Tool results file to populate template files.

 ## TODO